Skip to main content

 HMAC-chained immutability

-• Every audit record includes an HMAC-SHA256 hash of the previous record, forming a chain that makes undetected alteration impossible.
+• Every audit record includes an HMAC-SHA256 hash of the previous record, forming a chain designed to reveal undetected alteration.

 • Audit records cannot be updated or deleted via any API surface.
 The store is append-only.